-The OCBC Group has been, and in the future will continue to be, materially affected by geopolitical, economic and market conditions, including factors such as the U.S. and China tensions, the Russia-Ukraine conflict, the liquidity of the global financial markets, the level and volatility of debt and equity prices, interest rates, currency and commodity prices, investor sentiment, inflation and the availability and cost of capital and credit.
+The OCBC Group has been, and in the future will continue to be, materially affected by geopolitical, economic and market conditions, including factors such as the U.S. and China tensions, the Russia-Ukraine conflict, the Israel-Hamas conflict, the liquidity of the global financial markets, the level and volatility of debt and equity prices, interest rates, currency and commodity prices, investor sentiment, inflation and the availability and cost of capital and credit.

 There are several uncertainties ahead in the global markets.
 First, a number of geopolitical tensions continue to intensify which could lead to further economic fragmentation, with significant long-term implications.
-Notwithstanding recent dialogues, tensions between the U.S. and China remain elevated in the areas of data and technology security as well as Taiwan.
-A technology war has continued in the midst of the in-force U.S. stringent licensing for export of advanced chips and technology/tools for use in China military.
-A military conflict over Taiwan will likely disrupt trade and transportation routes as well as advanced chip supply to the world given Taiwan's role as a key global chip supplier.
-Besides Taiwan, a material escalation in geopolitical risks such as the intensifying Russia-Ukraine conflict, tensions in the Indo-Pacific region as well as North and South Korea could aggravate ongoing global economic slowdown while increasing inflation, financial market volatilities and capital flight from emerging markets.
+Notwithstanding recent dialogues, tensions between the U.S. and China remain elevated in the areas of data, technology, security and Taiwan.
+A technology war has continued amid the in-force U.S. stringent licensing for export of advanced chips and technology/tools for use in China military.
+A military conflict over Taiwan will likely disrupt trade, transportation routes as well as advanced chip supply to the world, given Taiwan's role as a key global chip supplier.
+A material escalation in geopolitical risks such as the intensifying Russia-Ukraine conflict and the Israel-Hamas conflict, tensions in the Indo-Pacific region and North and South Korea could aggravate ongoing global economic slowdown while increasing inflation, financial market volatilities and capital flight from emerging markets.
 The consequent higher nominal and real interest rates will impact debt servicing ability of highly leveraged corporates and lead to increased pace of defaults.
 Countries that struggle to obtain adequate external financing for their fiscal and current account payments against a backdrop of a sharp erosion of their international reserves could lean towards imposing severe restrictions to stem capital outflows and even announce a default on sovereign debt payments.

 Although COVID-19 is now evolving into a more liveable endemic, there are a number of economic sectors which remain affected by the after-effects of COVID-19.
-For instance, the commercial real estate sector in developed markets has been affected by remote-work arrangements, which have increased vacancy rates and reduced money spent on food, entertainment and retail stores in commercial properties.
+For instance, the commercial real estate sector in developed markets has been affected by elevated interest rates and structural changes in demand due to remote-work arrangements, which have increased vacancy rates.
 The after-effects of COVID-19 have not only affected economic sectors but also entire countries.
-Although China is rebooting the economy, China's economic recovery may remain soft if its recent policy support measures and easing of COVID-19-related restrictions alongside anticipated interest rate cuts in 2023 fail to improve the challenging conditions in the property market and boost household consumption.
+Although China is rebooting the economy, China's economic recovery may remain soft if its recent policy support measures and easing of COVID-19-related restrictions alongside anticipated interest rate cuts fail to improve the challenging conditions in the property market and boost household consumption.